Seawall repair – as much as you might want to do it yourself – is not something you want to attempt yourself.

 You CAN fill those cracks with resin and do a temporary patch job, but if you do you’re wasting a money-saving early warning sign.
 Because if you’re lucky a marine contractor may evaluate the cracking and determine small repair is all you need.

 Miss getting that professional opinion and you could spend up to an EXTRA $10,000 or more replacing it after it fails completely.
+[That’s why the seawall repair checklist idea is so important]

 That’s the consequence of not getting seawall repairs done.
 Learn more about seawalls here.